KDanielson05/data-science-SP25/challenges/c01-titanic-assignment.md

   compare who did survive to who didn’t survive within the sex and class.
-- From this, we can see that it looks like 100% of males and females in both 1st and 2nd class survived (However, as we will see later in question 5, this is not actually the case).
+- From this, we can see that it looks like 100% of males and females in both 1st and 2nd class survived (This may seem highly surprising at first; however, as we will see later in question 5, this is not actually the case as the data of adult and child is being overlayed.
+  This overlapping of proportion of survival in both child and adult makes the proportions appear much higher.
+By having the feature col = “black” in the geom_col code, we can see where exactly the bars overlap.
+Note that there is no overlap for crew as there were no children in crew, and there appears no overlap for third class females as the female child and female adult survival is about the same.).
 In third class, less than 50% of females in this class survived, and roughly only 25% of males survived.
 In third class, there was a lower proportion of surviving individuals.
 Due to a lack of conceptualization in total numbers of individuals, you cannot compare the proportions between classes and know for sure if less females survived in third class than in crew (which had a much higher survival rate) as the total population of females in third class could be much larger than that in crew.
 This is much more visible in the prior graph where it shows the total number of individuals who survived because you can compare the survival between classes.
 However, the first graph does not actually show the proportion of individuals who survived.
 It would be ideal to combine these graphs to see what proportion of the original whole survived in relation to the original numbers.
 - Is there anything *fishy* going on in your plot?
   - This graph truly highlights the ratio of male-to-female survival and a bit of class-to-class survival.
 When looking at both third class